ElForko/FF4_No_Leveling/readme.txt

 Weapons and Equipment completely overhauled.
-The hand/gauntlet armor slot is now always for rings, which act more like Relics from FF6 Signicant boost to the number of 2-handed weapons.
-Spears are now 2-handed, and 2-handed swords have a different icon Boomerangs, whips, axes, and harps have been removed, and a lot of other equipment has been removed too
+The hand/gauntlet armor slot is now always for rings, which act more like Relics from FF6 Significant boost to the number of 2-handed weapons.
+Spears are now 2-handed, and 2-handed swords have a different icon Boomerangs, staves, whips, axes, and harps have been removed, and a lot of other equipment has been removed too

 Magic has been rebalanced.
 Low rank spells are now more mp-efficient than their higher rank counterparts, and the cast times from most spells have been removed